OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/README.md

 ## Rationale <a name="Rationale"></a>

-Making scholarly research outputs openly available to everyone is simple, legal, and has demonstrable benefits to authors, making it a good beginning step for a researcher just beginning to explore the open world.
+Making scholarly research outputs openly available to everyone is simple, legal, and has demonstrated benefits to authors, making it a good first step for a researcher just beginning to explore the open world.
 There is a set of knowledge required to navigate the Open Access landscape, involving copyright, article status, repositories, and economics.
 This module will introduce key concepts and tools that can help a researcher make their work openly available and maximize the benefits to themselves and others.

 ## Learning outcomes <a name="Learning outcomes"></a>

 1. Researchers will become familiar with the history of scholarly publishing, and development of the present Open Access landscape.
-1. Researchers will gain a multi-stakeholder insight into Open Access, and be able to convey a balanced overview of the perceived advantages and disadvantages associated with Open Access publishing.
+2. Researchers will gain a multi-stakeholder insight into Open Access, and be able to convey a balanced overview of the perceived advantages and disadvantages associated with Open Access publishing.
-1. Researchers will be able to describe some of the complexities of the current the Open Access landscape, including allowances for self-archiving and embargoes, copyright transfer, and publishing contracts.
+3. Researchers will be able to describe some of the complexities of the current the Open Access landscape, including allowances for self-archiving and embargoes, copyright transfer, and publishing contracts.
-1. Based on community-specific practices, the researcher will be able to use the different types of outlets (repositories) available for self-archiving, as well as the range of Open Access journal types available to them.
+4. Based on community-specific practices, the researcher will be able to use the different types of outlets (repositories) available for self-archiving, as well as the range of Open Access journal types available to them.
-1. Each researcher will able to make all of their own research papers Open Access through a combination of journals and development of a personal self-archiving protocol.
+5. Each researcher will able to make all of their own research papers Open Access through a combination of journals and development of a personal self-archiving protocol.
-1. Researchers will be able to describe the current ebb and flow in the debates around preprints, and be able to locate and use relevant disciplinary preprint platforms.
+6. Researchers will be able to describe the current ebb and flow in the debates around preprints, and be able to locate and use relevant disciplinary preprint platforms.
-1. Researchers will be able to use services like ImpactStory to track the proportion of their research that is Open Access.
+7. Researchers will be able to use services like ImpactStory to track the proportion of their research that is Open Access.

 ## Development team